xitrum-framework/scala-xgettext/README.rst

   java.text.MessageFormat.format(t("{0} says hello to {1}, then {1} says hello back to {0}"), "Bill", "Hillary")

 **Important: The arguments ``singular``, ``plural``, and ``context`` MUST be literal constant string, like in the above examples.
-Otherwise exception will be thrown during compilation.**
+Otherwise exception will be thrown during compilation.
+Alternatively, one can add the option ``ignoreNonLiteralStrings:true`` to ignore those cases instead of throwing an exception**

 Extract i18n strings to .pot file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~